-We offered visitors of our website a chance to get in touch with our team directly.
-This resulted in many existing and potential customers sending us messages about their specific use-cases and troubles.
+We offered visitors to our website a chance to get in touch with our team directly.
+This resulted in many existing and potential customers sending us messages about their specific use cases and troubles.
 We took this feedback back to the team, discussed it, and came up with conclusions and recommendations for each one.

 This gave us some insight into where we were going wrong with our plugin’s first iteration, and where other plugins/software were either performing well or lacking.